Nikola Popović (football coach): Coaching career

 On 21 December 2017, it was announced that Popović would take over as head coach of the Ottawa Fury of the United Soccer League.

 In May 2018, he won award of USL Coach Of The Month and reached the semi-finals in the Canadian Championship.
 In the same season, he managed to have the most successful start of the season in Ottawa Fury FC, achieved most goals scored in history of the club and qualified for the USL playoffs for the first time in history of the club in USL.
 In the Canadian Cup, the team also reached the semi-finals.

 He cane back to Europe because is invited by Hélder Cristóvão to assist him in DAC1904.
 Popović worked already with Hélder in Benfica, and now joins him at Dunajská Streda, Slovak Super Liga.

 In 2021, he joined Red Star Belgrade as an assistant coach under Coach Dejan Stanković.
 At the end of the 2021-22 season, he achieved with the team the Serbian Super League - Championship, Serbian Cup - Championship and Europa League 1/8 Final.
 In season 2022-23 Serbian Super League champion, qualified for the Europa League and reached the UEFA Champions League Playoff.

 On May 23, 2024, Nikola Popovic was announced as the new coach of Atlético Clube de Portugal.
-With a strong start at the helm of Atlético, he has been highlighted in the Portuguese press for his career and experience in various countries and continents.
+He has been highlighted in the Portuguese press for his career and experience in various countries and continents.